 There are different ways to celebrate the day and if you decide to spend it with your family then here are some ideas in which to celebrate and gets the kids involved, especially those younger one.

-1. Have a Move Night.
+1. Have a Movie Night.

 Grab your pillows and blankets and settle down for the evening and watch a film associated with a good love story that children will enjoy.
-Beauty and the Beast, Enchanted, Shrek and Lady and the Tramp are all great suggested.
+Beauty and the Beast, Enchanted, Shrek and Lady and the Tramp are all great suggestions.
 Why not add some popcorn and a pink milkshake for a more Valentines theme to help set the tone.

 2. Make Cards